Are you swapping PDF for Word?

 PDF has some accessibility support

-A second study in 2013 found the technology had improved, but there were still problems with PDF on mobile devices.
+The first found some problems with the technology, but the main problem was poor document design.
+And users weren't comfortable interacting with PDF files.
+The second found the technology had improved, but there were problems with PDF on mobile devices.

-And for some tips on cutting back on documents, see my article Reducing reliance on PDF documents online.
+And for some tips on cutting back on documents, see our article Reducing reliance on PDF documents online.